 BigBossRoss is a new variant of Garrantydecrypt ransomware.
-It is designed to prevent its victims from accessing their files by encrypting them.
-In order to decrypt files victims are forced to purchase a decryption tool from cyber criminals who designed this ransomware.
+It is designed to prevent victims from accessing their files by encryption.
+In order to decrypt files, victims are forced to purchase a decryption tool from the cyber criminals who designed this ransomware.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 Most ransomware-type programs have similar functions: they lock (encrypt) data and create and/or display a ransom message that contains instructions about how to contact cyber criminals and other details.
 Main differences are usually cost of decryption software and/or key and cryptographic algorithm (symmetric or asymmetric) used to encrypt data.

 Some examples of other ransomware are Mapo, Bitx and ROGER.
 Unfortunately, in most cases, it is impossible to decrypt files encrypted by ransomware without the tools held only by the developers of specific ransomware, unless the ransomware is not complete (contains bugs, flaws, etc.).

 Therefore, have your data backed up and store it on a remote server or unplugged storage device.